ibm-client-engineering/solution-filenet-aws/docs/3-Create/Integrate.md

 ### Testing Synchronous/Asynchronous Replication in FileNet

 To test our synchronous/asynchronous configurations we can upload a document to FileNet.
 Withing the Admin Console, select the Object Store that you used to create you Advanced Storage Area and Devices.
 Then navigate to Browse.
 Within browse there will be a folder called "Root Folder".
 We can upload a document here or create another folder and upload it there.
-For our testing, let upload to the Root Folder.
+For our testing, lets upload to the Root Folder.
 Click on the Root Folder to enter.
 Once inside the Root Folder Select the "Actions" dropdown and select "New Document".

 ![FileNet Replication Content Replication Test Location.png](https://zenhub.ibm.com/images/6442f46ac0371b5acaba3fc4/f6380fcb-4bba-4f24-98c6-de614b44d6ae)